Mutation Specific Approaches

 Eteplirsen induces only small increases in dystrophin expression.
 As such there is room for improved AON compounds.
 Sarepta is currently testing a form of eteplirsen that is linked to a peptide-conjugate (SRP-5051 or vesleteplirsen) that should improve AON uptake by tissues (so called pPMO).
 Results from biopsies analyses at 12 weeks for 4 Duchenne patients treated with monthly doses of 30 mg/kg vesleteplirsen revealed that patients produced ~2% dystrophin.
 Low levels of magnesium in the blood (hypomagnesemia) were found and managed with magnesium supplementation.
 Stage B of this clinical trial has now initiated where larger groups of patients are treated with 30 m/kg/month vesleteplirsen.
 Another case of hypomagnesemia occurred, which has resulted in a temporary hold of this trial.

 Where the peptides used in vesleteplirsen and PGN-EDO051 increase general uptake of PMOs by all tissues, companies are also working on targeted delivery.
 Dyne Therapeutics is developing DYNE-251, a PMO targeting exon 51 linked to an antibody fragment recognizing the transferrin receptor.
 This receptor is expressed at high levels on skeletal muscle and thus this antibody should result in targeted delivery of the PMO to skeletal muscle.
 In mouse models this indeed results in improved levels of exon skipping and dystrophin restoration.
-Dyne is currently preparing for a clinical trial with DYNE-251 in Duchenne patients.
+A clinical with DYNE-251 in Duchenne patients is currently ongoing.

 Finally, BioMarin is developing BMN351, an ASO with a different backbone (phosphorothioate).
 This results in better bioavailability of the ASO allowing lower doses of ASO to be used.
 However, this backbone can also result in side effects (see drisapersen session below).
 BMN351 resulted in dystrophin restoration in a mouse model carrying a mutated version of the human dystrophin gene.
 Biomarin is preparing a clinical trial for BMN351 in Duchenne patients.